Spiritual Meaning of Trees in a Dream: Symbolism Explained

 Three situations show up repeatedly in dream accounts:

-- Health anxiety or recovery — trees as metaphors for the body's own cycle of growth and repair appear frequently during illness or healing periods.
+- Health anxiety or recovery.
+Trees as metaphors for the body's own cycle of growth and repair show up frequently during illness or healing periods.

 Irregular sleep also amplifies tree imagery.
-During disrupted REM cycles, the brain tends to reach for high-contrast symbols — the tree stands out against any backdrop.
+During disrupted REM cycles, the brain tends to reach for high-contrast symbols, and the tree stands out against almost any backdrop.
 For comparison with another elemental dream symbol, see our article on the spiritual meaning of fire in a dream.

 How do you actually interpret a tree dream?